Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Mathematical formulation and solution method

-For given values of the selected bids, heat flow directions and heat time delays determined in the upper-level problem, the middle-level problem clears the day-ahead heat markets across all isolated heat networks. { As the heat networks are isolated, the heat market-clearing problems in the respective market zones are independent.
-Therefore, multiple independent market-clearing problems can be modeled as a single optimization problem in the middle-level without the loss of generality.} The set of middle-level variables $\Omega^\text{H}$ includes the dispatch of all submitted bids $\bm{Q_{jbt}}$, as well as inlet $\bm{f^{\textbf{in}}_{nmt}}$ and outlet $\bm{f^{\textbf{out}}_{nmt}}$ heat flows between market zones of the district heating network.
-In addition, the heat market computes the adjusted minimum and maximum electricity outputs $\bm{\underline{P}_{jt}}$, $\bm{\overline{P}_{jt}}$ of CHPs, and the electricity consumption $\bm{L^\textbf{HP}_{jt}}$ of HPs.
-The middle-level problem is
+For given values of the commitment $\bm{u^0_{jt}}$ of CHPs and HPs and selected bids $\bm{u^\textbf{bid}_{jbt}}$, the day-ahead heat market aims at minimizing the heat dispatch cost across all interconnected market zones over the set of decision variables $\Omega^\text{H}$ including the dispatch of all submitted bids $\bm{Q_{jbt}}$, as well as heat flows $\bm{f^{\textbf{H}}_{z\tilde{z}t}}$ between market zones of the district heating network.
+It can be formulated as a linear optimization problem as follows: